dlt-hub/verified-sources/sources/sql_database/README.md

 ## Add credentials
 1. Open `.dlt/secrets.toml`.
 2. In order to continue, we will use the supplied connection URL to establish credentials.
-The connection URL is associated with a public database and looks like this
+The connection URL is associated with a public database and looks like this:
     ```bash
     connection_url = "mysql+pymysql://rfamro@mysql-rfam-public.ebi.ac.uk:4497/Rfam"
     ```